 The target population of the survey consists of the goods that cross the Swedish border during the reference month.
 Goods refer to all moveable property including electric current.
+The target population corresponds to the population of interest.

 Data sources consist of organisations (legal units such as enterprises and government agencies), or natural persons that conduct foreign trade with goods.
 In the interest of simplicity, all of these are referred to as enterprises.